 • How do we launch a project without my employees learning about it prematurely?

-• Human Resources wants to know – in developing a moving plan for our headquarters, what percentage of the total employee head count usually agrees to transfer?
+• In developing a moving plan for our headquarters, what percentage of the total employee head count usually agrees to transfer?

 • To induce workers to move, what is included in a typical relocation package?

-• What local resources are available in the new location to help us with our talent search and our worker training needs?
+• What resources are available in the new locality to help us with our talent search and our worker training needs?

 Quality of Life